jh3nd3rs0n/jargyle/README.md

 Please note that the scheme in the URI specifies the SOCKS protocol to be used when accessing the other SOCKS server (`socks5`), the address or name of the machine of where the other SOCKS server resides (`127.0.0.1`), and the port number of the other SOCKS server (`23456`).
 In the aforementioned examples, the SOCKS protocol version 5 is used.
 At this time, the only supported scheme for the URI format is `socks5`

 #### 4. 11.
-1. Enabling SSL/TLS
+1. Enabling SSL/TLS for TCP Traffic

-You can have Jargyle chained to the other SOCKS server through SSL/TLS under the following condition:
+You can have SSL/TLS for TCP traffic through SOCKS server chaining under the following condition:

--   The other SOCKS server supports accepting connections through SSL/TLS.
+-   The other SOCKS server accepts SSL/TLS connections.

-By default SSL/TLS is disabled.
-To enable SSL/TLS, you will need to have the setting `chaining.ssl.enabled` set to `true`.
+By default SSL/TLS for TCP traffic through SOCKS server chaining is disabled.
+To enable SSL/TLS for TCP traffic through SOCKS server chaining, you will need to have the setting `chaining.ssl.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.ssl.trustStoreFile` to specify the server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.ssl.trustStorePassword` to specify the password for the server's trust store file.

 Partial command line example: